janm-dev/links/README.md

 ### Standalone executable

 To start the links redirector server without TLS encryption (no HTTPS, unencrypted gRPC API), simply run the server executable without any arguments.
 The server will listen for incoming HTTP requests on port 80 on all interfaces and addresses and for API calls on port 50051 on localhost.
-There will also be inactive (due to no TLS configuration) listeners ready on port 443 for HTTPS and port 530 for encrypted gRPC API calls, both on all interfaces.
+There will also be unresponsive (due to no TLS certificates) listeners ready on port 443 for HTTPS and port 530 for encrypted gRPC API calls, both on all interfaces.

-To run the server with TLS (HTTP, HTTPS, and encrypted gRPC), a certificate and key are required.
-You can get some for free from [Let's Encrypt](https://letsencrypt.org/).
-Once you have both of them saved somewhere in `pem` format, run the links server with `--tls-enable true` to enable tls, and pass the certificate file path with `--tls-cert` and the key file path with `--tls-key` (i.e. `links-server --tls-enable true --tls-cert path/to/cert.pem --tls-key path/to/key.pem`).
-Optionally, you can use `--https-redirect true` to redirect all HTTP requests to HTTPS first, before the external redirect.
-The command-line options have the same name as the same config option in the file, but they are in `kebab-case`, e.g. `--log-level ...`.
-For information about other optional arguments, run the links server with the `--help` flag.
+To run the server with TLS (HTTP, HTTPS, and encrypted gRPC), one or more certificate sources need to be configured.
+For most use-cases a default certificate is enough (it will be used for all requests, regardless of [TLS SNI](https://en.wikipedia.org/wiki/Server_Name_Indication)).
+The default TLS certificate source is configured using the `default_certificate` config option (see [TLS configuration](#tls-configuration) below for details).
+When multiple different certificates are desired for different domain names, they can be configured with the `certificates` config option.

 In addition to command-line arguments, the links redirector server can also be configured using a config file, in toml, yaml, or json format.
 To load the configuration file, specify it with `--config path/to/config.file` when running the server.
 Self-documenting example config files can be found at [example-config.toml](./example-config.toml), [example-config.yaml](./example-config.yaml), and [example-config.json](./example-config.json).
+For information about optional startup arguments, run the links server with the `--help` flag.

 Environment variables can also be used for configuration, similarly to command-line arguments.
-The environment variables have the same name as the same config option in the file, but they are in `SCREAMING_SNAKE_CASE` with the prefix `LINKS_`, e.g. `LINKS_LOG_LEVEL=...`.
+The environment variables have the same name as the config options in the file, but they are in `SCREAMING_SNAKE_CASE` with the prefix `LINKS_`, e.g. `LINKS_LOG_LEVEL=...`.

+The configuration file (and all TLS certificates/keys) are automatically reloaded when they are updated.

 You can use one or more of the above configuration methods at the same time.
 If an option is specified with multiple of these methods, the following order of precedence is used, later sources overriding earlier ones:

 0. default values
 1. environment variables